 Out of Vitality Points: When you run out of Vitality points, all damage taken goes directly to your Wound Points.

 Vulnerabilities: Supernatural creatures tend to be weak against certain forms of damage, either a particular form of energy or a specific material.
-Damage dealt from a source that a creature is vulnerable to also deals an amount of Wound damage equal to the number of damage dice rolled.
+Damage dealt from a source that a creature is vulnerable to also deals an amount of Wound damage equal to the number of damage dice rolled, in addition to the standard Vitality damage.
 A horror stabbed with an orichalcum dagger will always take 1 point of wound damage in addition to the standard 1d4 points of physical damage to Vitality, while a vampire struck by a torch will take 1 point of wound damage in addition to the standard 1d6 fire damage to Vitality.
-These wounds are based on the initial die

-The wound damage from Vulnerability affected by a weapon's bonus die from a critical hit.
+The wound damage from Vulnerability affected by a weapon's bonus damage die from a critical hit.

 Vitality points represent your endurance and ability to avoid serious injuries.
-Damage to wound points usually don't involve serious injury, but instead involve stress, near-misses, and bruising that slowly wear you down until you slip up and actually hurt yourself.
+Damage to wound points usually doesn't involve serious injury, but instead involves stress, near-misses, and bruising that slowly wear you down until you slip up and actually get hurt.

 Your Vitality Point total is equal to: